 How Important Is Blood Sugar Control?

-If you have cervical cancer, intraepithelial neoplasia, or are at high risk for developing any of the above, controlling blood sugar levels may help improve outcomes, studies suggest.
+If you have cervical cancer, intraepithelial neoplasia, or are at high risk for developing any of the above, studies suggest that controlling blood sugar levels may help improve outcomes.

 Being overweight and obese, the typical “north American diet” consisting of highly processed, high sugar, and low fruit and vegetable intake, combined with a sedentary lifestyle are major contributing factors to this trend.